arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Show that a Random with same seed produce every time same sequence of values.
 How can we get rid of it?
 Possible solutions:
 	- input args (high impact, error prone due to if (args == null))
-	- slice (as is, isn't possible due to static constraint on Main)
-	- new runner object than slice (medium impact, all done with refactoring move)
+	- slice (medium impact, all done with refactoring move)
 	- peel (low impact)
 Implement peel, push up random variable.
 Extract Run method.